Lanos Hydraulic Rowing Machine Review

 • Quiet operation

-• Compact, stores very small
+• Compact, stores in very small places

 • Lightweight but sturdy